SimonSchirber/UWBWebsite/docs/report.md

 - Cost and number of sensors needed to perform localization
 - Ability of controller to distinguish between multiple objects in a room

 # 2. Related Work

-Indoor localiztion is a very wider area of research that this project builds upon.
+Indoor localiztion is a wide area of research that this project builds upon.
 Two specific techniques for indoor localization that are used in this project are UWB indoor localiztion and IMU localization.
+Background on curtrent state of the art techniques are shown in the following paper reviews to provide background for the techniques used by this project.

 UWB Indoor Localization
-In a paper by Zwirello et al. [CITE] indoor localization using UWB is done by rigging a space with many anchors and ranging to a tag somewhere in the space.
-This group analyzed both the optimal locations for placing UWB in a space as well as the optimal algorithms for converting the ranging data into an absolute position.
+In a paper by Zwirello et al. [2] indoor localization using UWB is done by rigging a space with many anchors which range to a tag somewhere in the space.
+This group analyzed both the optimal locations for placing UWB anchors in a space as well as the optimal algorithms for converting the ranging data into an absolute position.
 The following figure shows an example scheme of anchors in a cube space.

 <p align='center'>
   <img width="400" src="./media/UWB_range.png" alt="UWB Anchor Positioning Example">